-This website is one output of my research on this topic (other outputs will include a thesis, lectures, and interviews), and as such exists to be a bridge between myself and anybody interested in the above fields.
+This website is one output of my research (other outputs will include a thesis, lectures, and interviews), and as such exists to be a bridge between myself and anybody interested in the above fields.
 Related topics include exhibition history, modernism, new york art market, history of collecting, history of dealing, biography studies, museology, art historiography, and history of publishing and the material and visual cultures.

 A–Z is a list of women dealers operating in the US in the 20th century (with a focus on the period 1900–1950)